 Please take a look at the drones page on our website.

-Only a powered boat on Windermere needs to be registered and you need a permit for any boat on Bassenthwaite Lake (powered or not).
+All powered boats on Windermere need to be registered and you need a permit for any boat on Bassenthwaite Lake (powered or not).

-To get a permit for use on Bassenthwaite Lake, please phone the Contact Centre on 01539 724555.
+To get a permit for use on Bassenthwaite Lake, please phone our Contact Centre team on 01539 724555 (Monday to Thursday 9am to 5pm, Friday 9am to 4.45pm).

 Please read the Access to Lakes Guide.